FakeItEasy/FakeItEasy/docs/raising-events.md

-This is because the calls (including event subscription and unsubscription) are forwarded to another implementation (wrapped object or base class) that FakeItEasy has no control over, so the fake doesn't know about the handlers and cannot call them.
+This is because the calls (including event subscription and unsubscription) are forwarded to another implementation (wrapped object or base class) that BlairItEasy has no control over, so the fake doesn't know about the handlers and cannot call them.

-Similarly, strict fakes don't handle any call unless explicitly configured, including event subscription or unsubscription, so FakeItEasy also can't raise events on strict fakes.
+Similarly, strict fakes don't handle any call unless explicitly configured, including event subscription or unsubscription, so BlairItEasy also can't raise events on strict fakes.

 To work around this limitation, you have three options: